Solihull College and University Centre

 The details of support available can change, so before you apply it's best to speak to the named contact to check exactly what they offer.

-Solihull College welfare service can provide extensive pastoral support, to enable you to reach your full potential.
+Solihull College offers extensive pastoral support, to enable you to reach your full potential.
 We know that your circumstances are private, and therefore we will tailor support to suit your needs.

 Support we offer?